The secret to negotiating the best value deal in the property market

 Successful negotiation requires you to understand a concept and a rule of thumb.
 With these in your toolbox, you’ll be able to calculate how much discount you should be able to achieve by negotiation.

-· The concept of ‘inherent value’
+· The concept of ‘inherent value’ for property market

 The concept of ‘inherent value’ is understood by few.
 Most people believe the value of a property to be in the bricks and mortar, but nothing could be further from the truth.
 If a property increases in price by 20% over a year, the likelihood is that the cost to build it would have done likewise.

 Yet the cost of materials may only have risen by, say, 3%, and other sundries and employment expenses by the same.
 So, there is another reason the price to build will have increased by so much.
 That reason is the cost of land.
 In other words, the inherent value of the building is in the land, and not the building itself.

 · The rule of thumb: ‘proportion of costs’

 This follows on from the inherent value of a property.
 To build a property from scratch, the costs will be approximately split as follows: